gitenter/gitenter/capsid/doc/rest-notes.md

 	+ Cons:
 		+ Enforce module lifecycle management without enough support in the language itself.
 So extra works need to be done for module isolation.

-### (Theoretical) Design principles of a RESTful Service

-Patterns/rules are always conflict to each other, as they are defined in different time.
-Rules to fit "tomorrow" is not possible.

-*(Different approach: SOAP (Simple Object Access Protocol), more straightforward, not a lot of design.)*

-Constrains:

-+ Uniform Interface: simplify, decouple.
-	+ Resource-based: Using URIs as resource identifiers for **individual** resources.
-Separate from the representations.
-	+ Manipulation of Resources Through Representations: Client (hold representation) has enough information to modify/delete resources.
-	+ Self-descriptive Messages: Message describes how to process the message.
-Response indicates its cache-ability.
-	+ Hypermedia as the Engine of Application State (HATEOAS)
-		+ **hypermedia** (definition):
-			+ Clients deliver state via body contents, query-string parameters, request headers and the requested URI (the resource name).
-			+ Services deliver state to clients via body content, response codes, and response headers.
-		+ Links are contained in the returned body (or headers) for (1) itself, and (2) related objects.
-+ Stateless:
-	+ State is contained within request itself so need to be transfered back and force (Contradict with the concept of "container" which maintain the state by itself).
-Server doesn't maintain/update/communicate session states.
-		+ State (application state): Varies.
-Hold by client.
-		+ Resource (resource state): Constant.
-Hold by server.
-	+ Pro(s): Scalability.
-Load balance goes to client.
-+ Cacheable
-+ Client-Server: clear interface in between so the development can be done separately.
-	+ Client: User interface, user state.
-	+ Server: Data storage.
-+ Layered System: intermediary servers for (1) enable load-balancing, (2) provide shared caches, and (3) enforce security policies.
-+ Code on Demand (optional):
-	+ Definition: temporarily extension/customization of client functionality by executible codes.
-	+ Examples: Java applets, JavaScript.

-Pro(s):

-+ Performance
-+ Scalability
-+ Simplicity
-+ Modifiability
-+ Visibility
-+ Portability
-+ Reliability

 ### (A General) API

 APIs are distributed system under the World Wide Web (Using HTTP).